After inheriting her grandmother's collection of antiques, Dolores has maintained an interest in the care and sale of vintage items.

 Maybe I never met my great grandmother, but I look at her beautiful Flow Blue china and can touch something that she touched.
 The family came to the United States during the Irish Potato Famine in the mid 19th century.
 My great great grandfather was a laborer.
 So, I know that this lovely dishware meant a lot to the family.
 It meant that they had arrived into the middle class, that the family was established enough to spend money on a few fine things.

 I remember seeing the Flow Blue at Auntie's house, how it was rarely used, but treasured, set in a bow front cabinet to be looked upon—not touched.
 This is the most valuable antique of all.
 It's priceless!

 We can look at antique books and price guides that document various types of antiques and their values with a grain of salt.

-You may decide to sell an antique or collectible on EBay.
+You may decide to sell an antique or collectible on eBay.
 If so, first you must establish yourself as a reliable dealer on that popular site so that people have confidence in the items you have for sale as well as confidence in your shipping practices.
-Don't forget that on EBay, there is a huge group of available buyers, but there may be stiff competition too.
+Don't forget that, on eBay, there is a huge group of available buyers, but there may be stiff competition, too.

 The article suggested that the figure might sell for $500.00 in good condition.
-And that was 15 years ago.
+And that was 20 years ago.

-The Condition of Antiques and Collectibles - Take Care of Your Old Things
+How to Take Care of Your Old Things

 Take proper care of your antiques and collectibles.
 Keep them out of harm's way.